Admission to the Graduate Program is based on the following criteria:

 6. Quality and appropriateness of statement of research interests

-Under "DOCUMENTS" on the online application system, applicants must upload a brief statement (one to two pages), stating their background, motivation, research interests and career goals.
+Applicants must upload to the online application system a brief statement (one to two pages), stating their background, motivation, research interests and career goals.
 The proposal does not have to be specific, but it does have to show a general direction for research, which can be refined later on.

 7. Availability of funding